 Cash and cash equivalents include cash on hand, cash on deposit with other financial institutions, cheques and other items in transit, and marketable securities with original maturities at acquisition of 90 days or less.
-Interest income on deposits with other financial institutions as well as marketable securities is included in investment income.
+Interest income on deposits with other financial institutions as well as marketable securities is included in interest income from investment.